XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 ---
 html: monitor-incoming-payments-with-websocket.html
 parent: http-websocket-apis-tutorials.html
+seo:
-blurb: Use the WebSocket API to actively monitor for new XRP payments (and more).
+    description: Use the WebSocket API to actively monitor for new XRP payments (and more).
 filters:
   - interactive_steps
 labels: